ymdatta/DollarBot/README.md

 ## What's New?!
 - Delete particular expenses.
 - Set a daily reminder to track your expenses for either the current day or the current month.
-- Improve the UI by implementing a menu button.
+- Menu button to improve the UI.

 <hr>
 <p align="center">